gf-microlution/AppsTeam_Tools_Public/README_Microlution_Installation.md

 ## Standalone
 If you don't have MATLAB.

 First-time users should run the `Installer.exe` file, it will walk you through downloading the MATLAB Runtime and install the needed app components.
-Admin rights are required to install it the first time.
+Admin rights / Run-As-Admin are required to install it the first time.

 If you can't get admin access, there is a workaround on the [MATLAB documentation website](https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html) if needed.
-The pre-installed file can be downloaded from the General section of the publishing location, called MATLAB Runtime v912.
-Currently, it must match version 9.12 to support R2022a.
+The pre-installed file can be downloaded from the General section of the publishing location, called MATLAB Runtime.
+Some apps require version 9.12 to support R2022a, others are now running version 23.2 to support 2023b.
 Future versions may require a later version of the runtime.
 The readme.txt file in the installed file location says which version is required.

 Updates can run the installer again or just drop the files in the `for_redistribution_files_only.zip` into the original installation directory.
 Updates to Job Wizard should be careful not to overwrite your `settings.mat` file or any `Starting Points`